technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/ArduinoBLE/docs/api.md

 None

 #### Returns
-The **RSSI** of the connected Bluetooth® Low Energy device, 127 if the Bluetooth® Low Energy device is not connected.
+- **RSSI** of the connected Bluetooth® Low Energy device, 127 if the Bluetooth® Low Energy device is not connected.

 #### Example